wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 ```
 {% endraw %}

 The next step is to secure the backend API.
 We'll install the dependencies and then modify our API Controller by adding a method to perform the authorization and return 401 Unauthorized if it fails.
-Don’t forget to replace the Okta parameters with your own data!
+Don't forget to replace the Okta parameters with your own data!

 ```
 composer require okta/jwt-verifier spomky-labs/jose guzzlehttp/psr7